-Amy Anderson manages the ALEC Task Force on Civil Justice and counsels state legislators across the country considering lawsuit reform.
+Amy Anderson managed the ALEC Task Force on Civil Justice and counsels state legislators across the country considering lawsuit reform.
 She is a strong believer in fostering appropriate incentives in legal systems to support healthy economic markets.

-Amy drives the development of innovative model lawsuit reform policy and brings together state legislators, litigators, top legal minds, academics and business leaders to brainstorm fair-minded solutions that moderate excess in state legal systems.
+Amy drove the development of innovative model lawsuit reform policy and brings together state legislators, litigators, top legal minds, academics and business leaders to brainstorm fair-minded solutions that moderate excess in state legal systems.
 Amy’s inquiring mind and commitment to finding common ground has facilitated the development of a plethora of reasonable and effective policy solutions at ALEC.